 HITECH Act requirements have led to a surge in IT adoption in health care, including electronic health records (EHRs), computerized physician-order entry (CPOE), medication bar coding, and clinical decision support.
 Supplementing the technology is a wave of mobile devices from smartphones to tablets, which allow providers more flexibility in how they are accessing and using patient data.

 With this surge has come an increase in data breaches, prompting the government to pass updated HIPAA enforcement laws.
-The
+The data breach notification rule requires providers to disclose when unauthorized access to patient information has occurred.

 Despite the more stringent environment, there is a lack of urgency for figuring out how to achieve health IT security among providers who are confident they're already doing enough.
 A recent survey of SearchHealthIT.com readers indicates that hospital administrators believe they are meeting federal laws with their current policies while, at the same time, they recognize that data protections must be a priority.